Perennial Plant of the Year

 The impact of being awarded the PPA Plant of the Year extends far beyond the PPA's membership.
 Professionals and homeowners alike are keenly aware of the winners, and eager to add them to their catalogs, designs and gardens.

-Plant of the Year honors are clearly valuable in commerce, with the winning varieties being recognized by a wide audience as being superior.
+Plant of the Year honors are clearly valuable in commerce, with the winning varieties being recognised by a wide audience as being superior.
 To a professional, the Plant of the Year designation says, this plant will sell.
 To the homeowner it says, this plant will improve and enhance my garden; this plant will succeed for me.

 About the Perennial Plant Association